(This post was updated June 15, 2021. Original post was December 20, 2019)

 - Service Dogs: These dogs undergo hundreds of hours of specialized training to assist one person, who is disabled, by Americans with Disabilities Act criteria.
 They must be trained to perform at least one specific task for their person that the person could not otherwise do without the dog.
 They also undergo public access training, in addition to basic obedience.
 They are also trained to ignore high distractions including other dogs and people.
 These are true working dogs with the most widely recognized being seeing eye dogs.
 These dogs are given full protection under the ADA and are allowed to go into any establishment with their person, including restaurants and places dogs aren’t normally permitted.
 There is no official overseeing body for certifying service dogs, which is why it can be abused.

 - Emotional Support Animals (ESA): These dogs (or sometimes other animals) are companion pets but their owner has been given a letter by a mental health professional stating having a companion animal will help their emotional well-being.
-These dogs are not granted any additional public access to places like restaurants or stores but can fly in the airplane cabin and live in non-pet buildings.
+These dogs are not granted any additional public access to places like restaurants or stores.
+ESAs can live in non-pet buildings.
 These dogs do not have any training or certification requirements at all.
+Prior to January 2021 they could fly in the cabin of a plane but as of January 2021, the US Department of Transportation changed their rules and now ESAs are considered pets and can only fly in cabins if they can fit under the seat and owners must pay the pet fee.

 - Therapy Dogs: These dogs undergo specialized temperament and obedience training to allow them to go into places such as schools, hospitals, disasters and nursing homes to help offer comfort and support to strangers.
 They are not granted any special public access and their access is by permission only of the facility or location they are visiting.
 These dogs must be certified by a therapy dog organization who has tested them and they also often have an AKC CGC certification.